“You don’t see anything/ You just see lights”

 “Coronavirus came out of nowhere…It’s something that I never imagined in my life”

 McKenzie and Degeyndt are two of nearly 60 paramedics with the Bed-Stuy Vollies, a volunteer ambulance corps based in the Bedford-Stuyvesant neighbourhood of north-central Brooklyn.
 It’s one of a series of citizen emergency services groups in New York that’s licensed to take patients to hospital and administer first aid en route.
 Sometimes people call them direct, sometimes they’re sent on jobs by 911 dispatchers.

 McKenzie has been giving his time for free to the Vollies for six years.
 “An average night is a busy night.
 And in Bed-Stuy [it was] always shootings or stabbings,” McKenzie told me.
 “Now we’ve got the coronavirus going around and so everything is totally different.
-It came out of nowhere… It’s something that I never imagined in
+It came out of nowhere… It’s something that I never imagined in my life.”

 The ambulance skidded into a dirty Brooklyn gas station.
 The 911 dispatch handler had sent two emergency crews, and the first team of paramedics was already on the scene, performing CPR on a stricken man.
 The man’s friends said he feared he had Covid-19 and was self-quarantining away from his family, sleeping in his taxi, spending nights in the gas station forecourt.
 Just 20 minutes before McKenzie and Degeyndt arrived, he had complained to his friends of trouble breathing.
 Worried, they phoned for an ambulance.
 When it arrived the first responders gently led him out.
 He was arguing, claiming to be fine, asking to be left alone.
 Then he collapsed.